 A plane is a two-dimensional geometric figure.
 It has an infinite length and width.
 We usually use flat shapes such as squares, triangles, or parallelograms to represent a plane.

 Using any three points that are not on the same line, we can create a plane.
-In the given figure above, points P, Q, and R form a plane.
+In the figure above, points A, B, and C form a plane.

 Some real-life representations of a plane are the surface of your study table, a sheet of bond paper, or the floor of a house.